-- The mizzen is a large sail of an oblong figure, extended upon the mizzen-mast. - † Clue-garnets are employed for the same purposes on the main-sail and fore-sail, as the clue-lines are upon all other squaresails. - † It is necessary in this place to remark, that the alecets, which are universally mistaken by the English Poets and their readers for the sails themselves, are no other than the ropes used to extend the clues, or lower corners of the sails, to which they are attached.
-To the main-sail and fore-sail there is a sheet and tack on each side; the latter of which is a thick rope, serving to confine the weather clue of the sail down to the ship's side, whilst the former draws out the lee-clue or lower corner on the opposite side.
-Tacks are only used in a side-wind, - || The helm is said to be a-weather, when the bar by which it is managed is turned to the side of the ship next the wind.
+[†] The mizen is a large sail of an oblong figure, extended upo the mizen-mast.

+[†] Clue-gurnets are employed for the same purposes on the main-sail and fore-sail as the clue-lines are upon all other square sails.
+See note-{||}, page 44.

+^{||} It is necessary in this place to remark, that the sheets, which are universally mistaken by the English poets and their readers for the sails themselves, are no other than the ropes used to extend the clues, or lower corners of the sails to which they are attached.
+To the main-sail and fore-sail there is a sheet and a tack on each side; the latter of which is a thick

-With equal sheets restrained, the bellying sail Spreads a broad concave to the sweeping gale.
-While o'er the foam the ship impetuous flies, Th' attentive timoneer the helm applies.
-As, in pursuit along the aerial way, With ardent eye, the falcon marks his prey, Each motion watches of the doubtful chase, Obliquely wheeling through the liquid space; So, governed by the steersman's glowing hands, The regent helm her motion still commands.
+And swift, as fatal as the lightning's course.
+Thro' the torn main-sail bursts with thund'ring While the rent canvas flutter'd in the wind, I force, Still on her flank the stooping bark inclin'd .-Bear up the helm a-weather !
+RODMOND cries: Swift, at the word, the helm a-weather flies.
+The prow with secret instinct veers apace: And now the fore-sail right athwart they brace; With equal sheets restrain'd, the bellving sail Spreads a broad concave to the sweeping gale, While o'er the foam the ship impetuous flies, Th' attentive timoneer + the helm applies.
+As in pursuit along the aërial way, With ardent eye, the falcon marks his prey, Each motion watches of the doubtful chase, Obliquely wheeling thro' the liquid space; So, govern'd by the steersman's glowing hands, The regent helm her motion still commands.

-But now the transient squall to leeward past, Again she rallies to the sullen blast; The helm to starboard† turns---with wingsinclined, The sidelong canvas clasps the faithless wind; The mizzen draws; she springs aloof once more, While the fore-stay-sail ‡ balances before.
-The fore-sail braced obliquely to the wind, They near the prow th' extended tack confined;
+But now the transient squall to leeward past, Again she rallies to the sullen blast.
+The helm to starboard turns-with wingsinclin'd, The sidelong canvas clasps the faithless wind.